raspberrypilearning/physical-computing-with-python/worksheet.md

 	led = LED(17)
 	button = Button(2)
-	active = False

 	while True:
-		if active == False:
-			led.off()
-		else:
-			led.on()
 		button.wait_for_press()
-		button.wait_for_release()
-		active = not active
+		led.toggle()
 	```

+    `led.toggle()` switches the state of the LED from on to off, or off to on.
+Since this happens in a loop the LED with turn on and off each time the button is pressed.

-It would be great if you could make the LED switch on only when the button is being held down.
+1. It would be great if you could make the LED switch on only when the button is being held down.
 With GPIO Zero, that's easy.

-1. There are two methods of the `Button` class called `when_pressed` and `when_released`.
+There are two methods of the `Button` class called `when_pressed` and `when_released`.
 These don't block the flow of the program, so if they are placed in a loop, the program will continue to cycle indefinitely.

 1. Modify your code to look like this: